Paul, Apostle of Christ – A Christian Movie Review.

-The Apostle Paul is a giant of the Christian faith.
+The Apostle Paul – A Giant of the Christian faith.

 Paul wrote a good portion of the New Testament.
 He is one of the greatest missionaries in history.
-It is telling that commentators were comparing Billy Graham’s impact on his passing to Paul’s.
-Even after 2000 years, Paul’s life is still the benchmark for working for Jesus.
+Paul’s life is still the benchmark for working for Jesus.
 He was an amazing man of God.
 Despite this, the man has received very little attention in Christian film.
 The news that a new film Paul, Apostle of Christ was coming out and that it was starring Jim Caviezel was exciting as a result.
 There are few actors with the stature of Caviezel in the Christian movie world.

 The movie does not disappoint.
 It does a wonderful job of humanizing Paul, Luke and the early believers of the church.
 It presents them in a light that we often miss when reading the Bible.
-Yes, they were amazing men and women of God who did enormous works for the Lord under terrible circumstances but they were not caricatures.
-They were not just flannel graph figures or ornate statues.
-They were people who were filled with the power and redeeming love of Jesus, but they were also human.
-They had doubts, fears, and frailties.
-They worried, failed and made mistakes while learning to follow Jesus.
-Understanding the humanity of the early church is a blessing when reading the accounts of their lives in the Bible.
+They were amazing men and women of God who did enormous works for the Lord under terrible circumstances.
+They also had doubts, fears, and frailties.
+Understanding the humanity of the early church is a blessing when reading the Bible.

-The movie also presents Paul as not simply a man facing down an empire.
+The movie also expanded my understanding of Paul.
+H was not just a man facing down an empire.
 He was every bit that man, surely.
-He was also as a mentor, beloved friend, and simple man defined by and filled with the love of Jesus.
-We tend to focus on his fearlessness and determination in the church but can miss his gentle loving heart.
+But Paul was also as a mentor, beloved friend, and simple man filled with the love of Jesus.
+We tend to focus on the fearlessness and determination of Paul.
+It is easy to miss his gentle loving heart.

 “Be diligent to come to me quickly; for Demas has forsaken me, having loved this present world, and has departed for Thessalonica – Crescens for Galatia, Titus for Dalmatia.
 Only Luke is with me.
 Get Mark and bring him with you, for he is useful to me for ministry.”